Hard is not impossible.

 Neurosequential Model of Therapeutics

-Body and Somatic Education (BASE)
+Body and Somatic Education (BASE): Touchwork

 Neuroaffective Touch